vipinpatidar/Games/Readme.md

 # 🎮 Breakout Game

 A classic arcade game where players must break blocks using a bouncing ball and paddle.
-Built with HTML5 Canvas and JavaScript.
+Built with HTML5 and JavaScript.

 ## Overview